fspconsulting/ChatGPT-Carbon-SPFX/README.md

 ## Prerequisites

-This webpart uses the API provided by openai.com to work with solutions which use ChatGPT.
-As such you will need to create an openai account from [openai](http://openai.com) and generate an API key.
+This webpart uses the API provided by OpenAI to work with solutions which use ChatGPT.
+As such you will need to create an OpenAI account from [OpenAI](http://openai.com) and generate an API key.

 ## Version history